MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-receiving-and-putting-away-in-advanced-warehousing.md

     The deliveries of items from vendors 10000 and 20000 have arrived at WHITE warehouse, and Sammy starts to process the purchase receipts.

 ## Receiving the Items
-In the **Warehouse Receipt** page, you can manage multiple inbound orders for source documents, such as a purchase order.
+On the **Warehouse Receipt** page, you can manage multiple inbound orders for source documents, such as a purchase order.

 ### To receive the items
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Receipts**, and then choose the related link.